Danielle Spencer (American actress): Career

-Personal life
+Personal life and death

-Spencer married Garry Fields, a marketing manager and her publicist and manager, in Marina Del Rey, California in 1999.
+Spencer married Garry Fields, a marketing manager and her publicist and manager, in Marina Del Rey, California, in 1999.
 The couple divorced in 2013.
+In 2014, Spencer married David L. David, an entrepreneur from New Jersey she was introduced to by Ernest Lee Thomas.

 In 2004, Spencer experienced balance and chronic pain issues and was diagnosed with spinal stenosis as a result of the injuries from her 1977 car accident.
 A surgery to correct the problem left her partially paralyzed for eight months.
-Spencer received treatment at the Kessler Institute for Rehabilitation in New Jersey; she credits the institute for giving her life back to her.
+Spencer received treatment at the Kessler Institute for Rehabilitation in New Jersey; she credited the institute with giving her life back to her.

+Spencer was a veterinarian, initially in Santa Clarita, California, before moving to Richmond, Virginia, in 2014, to be closer to family.
+In Richmond, she hosted segments about pet care for morning newscasts on WTVR-TV.

-Spencer has been a veterinarian in California for more than 25 years.
-In an interview with People, Spencer credited her own battle with spinal injury and paralysis for changing her perspective on the treatment of animals from simply alleviating their pain to finding the underlying cause of their problems.
+In a 2012 interview with People, Spencer credited her own battle with spinal injury and paralysis with changing her perspective on the treatment of animals from simply alleviating their pain to finding the underlying cause of their problems.

 In 2014, Spencer was inducted as part of the permanent exhibition of the new National Museum of African American History and Culture.
 She is the only former child actor who holds this honor.
 She also became involved in fashion design and debuted her "Dani Collection" line, which was patterned after her own style of dress.

+Illness and death

 Spencer was diagnosed with breast cancer in September 2014.
 Speaking out for Breast Cancer Awareness Month, Spencer told Black America Web that her diagnosis took her by surprise.
 "With everything that I've been through with the spinal cord injury, I said I know God is not going to give me another affliction," she said, "so I was completely shocked when the doctors told me."
 Though the news came as a surprise, Spencer said the disease runs in her family.
 "I have a lot of help and support around me," she said.
 Spencer stated that she was considering her treatment options, with surgery at the top of the list.
 "I'm trying to get as many opinions as possible but it does look like that is what I'm going to do," she said.
 "Hopefully after that there won't be any chemotherapy or radiation involved."

-Spencer makes appearances as a motivational speaker.
-She told Ebony Magazine in 2012, "I've made peace with the fact that surgeries, back pain and walking with crutches will be part of my life forever.
-Some days are good, some days are difficult.
-Yet, despite the challenges, there are reasons to celebrate.
-My life includes volunteering with a charity that feeds the homeless; providing care for animals through my work as a vet."
+In 2018, Spencer underwent emergency surgery to relieve bleeding in her brain.

+Spencer died from stomach cancer at Chippenham Hospital in Richmond, Virginia, on August 11, 2025, at the age of 60.